African swine fever

 Resources and posters

 Focus must be on ensuring ASF does not spread further.
-We urge all pig producers to ensure their biosecurity is tight, we have a number of resources to help.
+We urge all pig producers to ensure their biosecurity is tight, we have a number of resources to help which you can access below.

 The videos below explain what ASF is, how to prevent it and the clinical signs to look out for.
 They also address the impact ASF could have on the industry, in terms of both commercial and rare breed pigs.